1. The problem, and the finding that fixes it

 | ML.ENERGY benchmark (2025–26) [6] | ≈ 0.12 J per output token for an 8 B model (≈ 0.017 Wh per 500-token answer, GPU only) | Measured, H100, production-style serving |

-Three points from this table carry the rest of the report:
+Three points carry the rest of the report.

-- A single query is genuinely tiny either way.
+And a single query is genuinely tiny either way.
 0.3 Wh is about a fiftieth of a phone charge, or two metres of driving in an electric car [14, 16].
 Nobody should feel guilty about asking for a recipe.
-The argument of this report is not about one query; it is about defaults multiplied by billions — and about which direction the multiplication runs as usage grows tenfold.
+The argument here is about defaults multiplied by billions, and about which direction that multiplication runs as usage grows tenfold.

 - Hybrid LLM (ICLR 2024, Microsoft Research) trained a difficulty-aware router between a small and a large model and reports “up to 40% fewer calls to the large model, with no drop in response quality” [9].
 That is the cleanest peer-reviewed statement of the thesis.

-- RouteLLM (Berkeley/LMSYS, ICLR 2025) learned routers from human preference data and retained 95% of GPT-4’s benchmark quality while sending half or more of the traffic to a model in the Mixtral class, cutting cost by up to 85% on the tested benchmark [8].
+- RouteLLM (Berkeley/LMSYS, ICLR 2025) learned routers from human preference data and retained 95% of GPT-4’s benchmark quality while sending half or more of traffic to a Mixtral-class model, cutting cost by up to 85% [8].

 - FrugalGPT (Stanford, 2023) showed cascades — try cheap, verify, escalate — matching GPT-4 accuracy at up to 98% lower cost [1].

 - Small models are no longer weak.
-A 3.8-billion-parameter model (phi-3-mini) now rivals models the size of GPT-3.5 on standard benchmarks — a model small enough to run on a phone [11].
+A 3.8-billion-parameter model (phi-3-mini) now rivals models the size of GPT-3.5 on standard benchmarks, small enough to run on a phone [11].

-One honesty note: the routing literature measures dollar cost, not energy.
-Dollars track compute closely, but the energy claim in this report comes from combining those routing rates with the per-model energy figures of Section 3 — the studies themselves did not put power meters on anything.
-And no study we know of has tested “human indistinguishability on recipe-grade questions” directly; the evidence is benchmark- and preference-based.
-We flag both gaps rather than paper over them — neither changes the direction of the conclusion.
+Two gaps are worth stating.
+The routing literature measures dollar cost, not energy — dollars track compute closely, but the energy claim here comes from combining those routing rates with the per-model figures of Section 3, and the studies put power meters on nothing.
+And no study we know of has tested human indistinguishability on recipe-grade questions directly.
+Neither gap changes the direction of the conclusion.

-The deeper reason routing works is distributional: real chat traffic is dominated by short, factual, low-difficulty requests — recipes, rewordings, translations, explanations.
+The deeper reason routing works is distributional.
+Real chat traffic is dominated by short, factual, low-difficulty requests.
 The frontier model earns its energy on the hard tail.
-The waste is not that frontier models exist; it is that they are the default for traffic that does not need them.
+What is wasteful is not that frontier models exist, but that they answer traffic which never needed them.

 6. Worked example: what right-sizing saves

-The arithmetic is deliberately simple enough to check on paper, and every input is from Section 3.
-Assumptions: a service of 10,000 people, each asking 10 questions a day; a frontier answer at 0.3 Wh, a small-model answer at 0.03 Wh; and 75% of questions routable to the small model with no perceptible loss (Section 4 supports 40–75%; we show the conservative case too).
+Every input comes from Section 3.
+Assume a service of 10,000 people asking 10 questions a day; a frontier answer at 0.3 Wh and a small-model answer at 0.03 Wh; and 75% of questions routable with no perceptible loss.
+Section 4 supports 40–75%, so the conservative case is shown too.

 | Frontier-by-default | Right-sized (75% routed) | Right-sized (50% routed) | |